danielpclark/algorithm_practice/README.md

 # Algorithm Practice
-Practicing examples from "Introduction to The Design &amp; Analysis of Algorithms"
+Practicing examples from "Introduction to The Design &amp; Analysis of Algorithms" by Anany Levitin

 I'm following the examples provided in the book.
 If pseudo code is presented I write it in Ruby in the exact same form it is presented.
 If only the steps are provided